Christopher Larson, MD

 He is a member of the Minnesota Orthopaedic Society, the American Academy of Orthopaedic Surgeons, the Mid-America Orthopaedic Association, the American Orthopaedic Society for Sports Medicine, and the Arthroscopy Association of North America.

-Dr. Lervick sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Eden Prairie, Edina and Minneapolis.
+Dr. Lervick sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Edina.
 He is on the medical staff of Fairview Southdale Hospital and University of Minnesota Medical Center, Fairview.

 Dr. Lervick was named a Top Doc by Mpls/St. Paul Magazine in 2007 and 2008.
 The annual survey randomly samples 2,500 licensed and practicing Minnesota physicians about who they consider to be the best in the industry.

 Dr. Lervick is the team physician for Augsburg College and Lakeville South High School.
 He also provides coverage for Minnesota State High School League tournaments.

 L. Pearce McCarty, MD is a board certified orthopaedic surgeon, with additional board certification in orthopaedic sports medicine, who specializes in the treatment of injures to the shoulder and elbow, including complex reconstructive techniques.
 His expertise also includes cartilage restoration techniques in the shoulder and knee such as microfracture, autologous chondrocyte transplantation, treatment of adult and juvenile OCD and meniscal transplant.